lohani2280/mdanalysis/Style-Guide.md

 ### Compiled code
 MDAnalysis contains compiled code (cython, C, C++) in addition to pure Python.
 With [#444](/MDAnalysis/mdanalysis/issues/444) we agreed on the following layout:

-*Place all source files for compiled shared object files into the same folder as the final shared object file.*
+*Place all source files for compiled shared object files into the same directory as the final shared object file.*

 `*.pyx` files and cython-generated `*.c` would be in the same directory as the `*.so`.
 External dependent C/C++/Fortran libraries are in dedicated `src` and `include` folders.
 See the following tree as an example.